-'D-Day': Daring mission underway to free Thai boys from flooded cave
+First two Thai schoolboys rescued from flooded cave

 (For a graphic on cave rescue: Hope for the 13, click tmsnrt.rs/2KR2zRj)

-Additional reporting by Patpicha Tanakasempipat and James Pomfret; Writing by John Geddie; Editing by Amy Sawitta Lefevre and Alex Richardson
+Additional reporting by John Geddie and James Pomfret; Writing by James Pomfret; Editing by Alex Richardson